cameronperot/cameronperot.com/_posts/2020-08-01-studying-in-aachen.md

 ![](/images/2020-08-01-studying-in-aachen/Maastricht_02.jpg)

-There's also a ton more places that I plan to visit such as the Eifel national park and some of the smaller dorfs (towns) nearby, so there's a good chance I'll write a follow up post related to that.
+There's also a ton more places that I plan to visit such as Eifel national park and some of the smaller dorfs (towns) nearby, so there's a good chance I'll write a follow up post related to that.
-Overall I've had an absolutely amazing experience studying so far at RWTH, and I hope this post gives a glimpse into what it's like!
+Overall I've had an absolutely amazing experience studying at RWTH in Aachen so far, and I hope this post gives a glimpse into what it's like!